Social Media Best Practices for Students

 - Be truthful.
 For example, if you didn't witness an accident, if you're not a victim of a crime, if your bus was not an hour late, please do not tell us that these situations occurred.

 - The FCPS Twitter, Facebook, and Instagram feeds are not monitored 24/7.
-If you or someone you know is in crisis, please text NEEDHELP to 85511, call 1-800-273-TALK, or dial 911.
+If you or someone you know is in crisis, please call or text 988, or dial 911.
 If you witness something inappropriate on- or offline, tell your teacher, principal, parent, or another trusted adult immediately.

 - Be yourself.
 Don't represent yourself as another person when communicating with us or anyone else.
 Creating fake FCPS social media accounts is not acceptable either.